Open Call Residencies Guidelines and Application

 - EMPAC has four full-scale production venues and a number of smaller support spaces:

-- Concert Hall: 1165 fixed seats (some removable seating), and 108 loose seats, chain hoist positions in ceiling for hanging truss, screens, etc. Concert lighting package with 373 sine wave dimmers, digital cinema projector (stereoscopic 30k lumen, 4096x2160), 50’x30’ projection screen, multi-channel audio and video infrastructure.
+- Concert Hall: 1165 fixed seats (some removable seating), and 108 loose seats, chain hoist positions in ceiling for hanging truss, screens, etc. Concert lighting package with 373 sine wave dimmers, 3DLP projector (3D capable, 30K lumens, 4096x2160), 50’x30’ projection screen, multi-channel audio and video infrastructure.

 - Theater: 400 fixed seats, 40’x80’ stage, resilient flooring, 60’ fly tower, computer-controlled rigging: movable line sets, 8 spotline winches, orchestra pit.
 Computer-controlled rigging with performer flying capability.
-Theatrical lighting package with 468 sine wave dimmers, digital cinema projector (stereoscopic 30k lumen, 4096x2160), 50’x30’ projection screen, multi-channel audio and video infrastructure.
+Theatrical lighting package with 468 sine wave dimmers, 3DLP projector (3D capable, 30K lumens, 4096x2160), 50’x30’ projection screen, multi-channel audio and video infrastructure.

 - Studio 1—Goodman: No permanent seating or staging.
 66’x51’ floor area, resilient flooring.
 Walkable grid at 32.9’, 8 spotline winches, additional chain hoists possible.
+3DLP projector (14K lumens, 1920 x 1080).
 Computer-controlled rigging with performer flying capability.
 192 sine wave dimmers, multi-channel audio and video infrastructure.
 Adjustable acoustical banners.

 - Venues are accessible 24/7 to artists-in-residence.